How many more toy cars than toy trucks are there in a toy box with a total of 38 if there are 12 more toy cars?

 Prepare for the Pima Medical Institute Wonderlic Test.
 Review flashcards and tackle multiple choice questions, each providing hints and comprehensive explanations.
 Excel on your test day!

-x (toy trucks) + (x + 12) (toy cars) = 38.
+x (number of toy trucks) + (x + 12) (number of toy cars) = 38.

 2x + 12 = 38.

-Next, we subtract 12 from both sides:
+To find the value of x, we can first subtract 12 from both sides:

-2x = 26,
+2x = 26.

 x = 13.

-Toy Cars = x + 12 = 13 + 12 = 25.
+13 + 12 = 25.

-Now, to find how many more toy cars there are than toy trucks, we subtract the number of toy trucks from the number of toy cars:
+Now, to calculate how many more toy cars there are than toy trucks, we find the difference:

 Subscribe